About Down Under Berlin

 Down Under Berlin film festival has been a vital hub for enthusiasts of Australian and New Zealand cinema and culture since 2011.
 As Europe's leading festival for Australian & New Zealand film, it ranges from independent productions to blockbusters, from student and professional short films to inspiring documentaries – diversity being one of the cornerstones of the program.
 Besides the annual festival, Down Under Berlin hosts events throughout the year, such as special event screenings, open air nights, previews, and Q&As with filmmakers – like the especially memorable screening of What We Do In The Shadows with directors Taika Waititi and Jemaine Clement in 2014.

-Hosted by Moviemento Kino, Germany’s oldest independent cinema, Down Under Berlin thrives in the vibrant cultural atmosphere of Kreuzberg.
-Moviemento Kino stands out for its award-winning film programming, and is regularly awarded with the “Kinoprogrammpreis” by the state-run film and media funding body Medienboard Berlin-Brandenburg for its important contribution to Berlin’s vital film culture.
-Well known by film-lovers in Berlin, Moviemento Kino will once more host Down Under Berlin for its upcoming edition.
+Taking place at Germany’s oldest independent cinema, Moviemento Kino, Down Under Berlin thrives in the vibrant cultural atmosphere of Kreuzberg.
+Well known by film-lovers, the cinema stands out for its award-winning film programming, and is regularly awarded with the “Kinoprogrammpreis” by the state-run film and media funding body Medienboard Berlin-Brandenburg for its important contribution to Berlin’s vital film culture.

 Bringing Australia and New Zealand to Berlin and Europe

-Only a few films from Down Under actually get a European cinema release.
-Thus, most of the poetic, visually stunning images, the distinct quirkiness, dark humour and authentic storytelling, which in their combination are unique to Australian and New Zealand cinema, are too often lost to European and German audiences.
+As only a few films from Down Under actually get a European cinema release, most of the poetic, visually stunning images, the distinct quirkiness, dark humour and authentic storytelling, which in their combination are unique to Australian and New Zealand cinema, are too often lost to European and German audiences.
 Here, Down Under Berlin steps in to bring fresh filmmaking from Australia and New Zealand to Berlin, offering a platform for these incredible films and new audiences to meet at the heart of Europe.

 Awards and Prizes